AleksNFedorov/Bot/README.md

 # Bot

-Bot is a small application to help keep an eye over network resources using variety predefined checks and same time be extensible for custom needs.
+Bot is a small application that helps to keep an eye on network resources using a variety of predefined checks and to be extensible for custom needs.

-In a broad context app might be used as a scheduler for any kind of tasks
+In a broad context the app might be used as a scheduler for any kind of task.

 ## Project goals
-1. Provide easy way to check network resource availability with different checks
+1. Provide an easy way to check network resource availability with different checks
   * Ping
   * Http
   * Trace
 2. Make it runnable on major OS: Windows, Mac OS, *nix
-3. Easy customizable and manageable
+3. Easily customizable and manageable

 ### Use case